It is late afternoon when we arrive at the Asuncion Palace Hotel.

 The balcony view looks over toward the river – and over the rooftops of some old buildings.

 Double windows, and a pillow top mattress.

-There is a lovely vanity room and a huge bathroom with full size bath, the hottest and most powerful shower I have had in months, a bidét, and room to dance!
+There are a lovely vanity room and a huge bathroom with full-size bath, the hottest and most powerful shower I have had in months, a bidét, and room to dance!

 When they are open – as well as the windows, there is a lovely feel of fresh air in the room.

 Originally this was owned by a member of the Royal family – I have placed some history at the bottom of the page.

 Downstairs there is a bar, and we sit and meet some new friends that night.